 vCloud API programming guide for service providers

-This release of vCloud API Programming Guide for Service Providers contains information on version 29.0 of vCloud API.
+This version of the vCloud API Programming Guide for Service Providers contains information about version 29.0 of the vCloud API.

-VMware provides many different APIs and SDKs for applications and for various purposes.
-This guide contains information about vCloud API for developers interested in building RESTful clients from VMware vCloud Director.
+VMware provides many different APIs and SDKs for applications and purposes.
+This guide provides information about the vCloud API for developers interested in building RESTful clients from VMware vCloud Director.

-The version number of vCloud API is incremented each time any of its types or operations change. vCloud API Programming Guide for Service Providers is revised with each release of VMware vCloud Director.
-Versions of vCloud API that were not present in VMware vCloud Director release are described in Air Compute Service vCloud Programming Guide.
-An API version can be deprecated whenever a newer API version supports an equivalent set of features.
-Using an outdated API is not recommended.
-API version support may be removed in a release after the deprecation.
+The version number of the vCloud API is incremented each time one of its types or operations changes.
+The vCloud API Programming Guide for Service Providers is revised with each release of VMware vCloud Director.
+Versions of the vCloud API that were not present in the VMware vCloud Director release are described in the Air Compute Service vCloud Programming Guide.
+An API version might be deprecated if a newer API version supports an equivalent set of features.
+Use of a deprecated API is not recommended.
+Support for an API version may be removed in a release after it is deprecated.

 Revision History